MarcoLucidi01/ytcast/readme.md

 wrong and hopefully fix it.

 also **Chromecast**.
-I don't own a Chromecast and `ytcast` probably won't work with Chromecast because it doesn't use the DIAL protocol anymore (at least that's what I've read somewhere). `ytcast` (should) work with any DIAL enabled device that supports the YouTube on TV app.
+I don't own a Chromecast and `ytcast` probably won't work with Chromecast because it [doesn't use the DIAL protocol anymore, but switched to mDNS for discovery][38]. if I ever buy a Chromecast, then I'll probably add mDNS support to `ytcast`. for now, `ytcast` (should) work with any DIAL enabled device that supports the YouTube on TV app.

 [30]: http://www.dial-multiscreen.org